Neurosarcoidosis: Epidemiology

 Sarcoidosis has a prevalence of 40 per 100,000 in the general population.
 However, though those with the GG genotype at rs1049550 in the ANXA11 gene were found to have 1.5–2.5 times higher odds of sarcoidosis compared to those with the AG genotype, while those with the AA genotype had about 1.6 times lower odds.
 Furthermore, those with Common Variable Immunodeficiency (CVID) may be at even higher risk.
 One study of 80 CVID patients found eight of these had sarcoidosis, suggesting as high a prevalence in CVID populations as one in 10.
 Given that less than 10 percent of those with sarcoidosis will have neurological involvement, and possibly later on in their disease course, neurosarcoidosis has a prevalence of less than four per 100,000.

-Sarcoidosis most commonly affects young adults of both sexes, although studies have reported more cases in females.
+The condition most commonly affects young adults of both sexes, although studies have reported more cases in females.
 Incidence is highest for individuals younger than 40 and peaks in the age-group from 20 to 29 years; a second peak is observed for women over 50.

 Sarcoidosis occurs throughout the world in all races with an average incidence of 16.5/100,000 in men and 19/100,000 in women.
 The disease is most prevalent in Northern European countries and the highest annual incidence of 60/100,000 is found in Sweden and Iceland.
 In the United States sarcoidosis is more common in people of African descent than Caucasians, with annual incidence reported as 35.5 and 10.9/100,000, respectively.
-Sarcoidosis is less commonly reported in South America, Spain, India, Canada, and the Philippines.
-There may be a higher susceptibility to sarcoidosis in those with coeliac disease.
-An association between the two disorders has been suggested.

-The differing incidence across the world may be at least partially attributable to the lack of screening programs in certain regions of the world and the overshadowing presence of other granulomatous diseases, such as tuberculosis, that may interfere with the diagnosis of sarcoidosis where they are prevalent.
+The variable incidence of neurosarcoidosis over the world may be at least partially attributable to the lack of screening programs in certain regions of the world and the overshadowing presence of other granulomatous diseases, such as tuberculosis, that may interfere with the diagnosis of sarcoidosis where they are prevalent.

 There may also be differences in the severity of the disease between people of different ethnicities.
 Several studies suggest that the presentation in people of African origin may be more severe and disseminated than for Caucasians, who are more likely to have asymptomatic disease.

 Manifestation appears to be slightly different according to race and sex.
 Erythema nodosum is far more common in men than in women and in Caucasians than in other races.
 In Japanese patients, ophthalmologic and cardiac involvement are more common than in other races.

 Sarcoidosis is one of the few pulmonary diseases with a higher prevalence in non-smokers.